anvil-works/routing/docs/navigating/navigation-components.md

 `exact_path`
 : If `True`, then the path must match exactly.
 By default, this is `False`.
 This means a NavLink with a path of `/articles` will match the path `/articles`, `/articles/123` and `/articles/123/456`.

+!!! note "Special case: Home page link"

+    A NavLink with `path="/"` is automatically treated as an exact match.
+It will only be active when the current path is also `"/"`, not on child routes.
+This is the expected behavior for home page links, so you don't need to set `exact_path=True` for them.

 `exact_query`
 : If `True`, then the query must inclusively match the current routing context's query.
 By default, this is `False`.